Please log in to watch this conference skillscast.

 A Little Graph Theory for the Busy Data Scientist

-Dr. Jim Webber is Chief Scientist with Neo Technology the company behind the popular open source graph database Neo4j, where he works on R&D for highly scalable graph databases and writes open source software.
+Dr. Jim Webber is Chief Scientist with Neo Technology, the company behind the popular open source graph database Neo4j, where he works on R&D for highly scalable graph databases and writes open source software.
+His proven passion for microservices ecosystems and REST translate into highly engaging workshops that foster collaboration and discussion.